 The SaaS market will continue to grow in 2023

 Software as a Service (SaaS) is a booming industry that rakes in more than $100 billion per year.
-And according to Statista, SaaS will only continue to grow and is projected to reach $132 billion by 2020.
+According to Statista, SaaS will only continue to grow and is projected to reach $195 billion by 2023.
+Moreover, despite economic uncertainty, Gartner predicts that global IT spending will grow by 5.1% in 2023.
+As enterprise-level businesses look to lower cost and increase value and efficiency, they’re likely to increase spending i technology, including SaaS solutions that can help them accelerate those efforts in ways that drive higher returns.
 There’s no better time to get into software distribution via cloud computing.

-Marketers are lucky in that there are a number of tactics and tools readily available to help develop such a plan.
+Marketers for SaaS companies are lucky in that there are a number of tactics and tools readily available to help develop such a plan.
 We look at some of the most important below.

 Look at key metrics

-The first step is to know what metrics to look at to ensure the tactics you use in your marketing strategy are effective.
+The next step is to know what metrics to look at to ensure the tactics you use in your B2B SaaS marketing strategy are effective.
 There are three crucial metrics SaaS companies need to focus on to measure success: